aasmall/dicemagic/www/content/_index.md

-***Dice Magic*** is an open source, cryptographically strong, natural language parsing, dice rolling chatbot.
+***Dice Magic*** is an open source, cryptographically strong, dice rolling chatbot.
 Designed with tabletop gaming in mind.

 {{% install %}}